krogerco/Shared-CI-Action-Android/README.md

 - [Gradle Task](.github/actions/gradle-task)
     - Uses `gradle/gradle-build-action@v2` and calls the Gradle Command input.
     - Inputs:
-        - Gradle Command - The gradle task to execute'
+        - Gradle Command - The gradle task to execute
+        - Java Distribution - The distribution of Java to use
         - Java Version - 17 is recommended
         - Setup Android SDK - Whether or not to run `android-actions/setup-android@v2` before executing the Gradle Command task.
 - [Instrumented Tests](.github/actions/instrumentation-test)